How to Get Rid of Fleas

-Fleas will lay their eggs in your pet’s fur, but the eggs will drop off your pet and on your sofa cushions and chairs and wherever your pets lay.
+Fleas will lay their eggs in your pet’s fur, but the eggs will drop off your pet, on your sofa cushions and chairs, and wherever your pets lay.
 That’s why Darrell talks about the importance of vacuuming up the eggs as part of a strategy to get rid of the fleas.

 After hatching, the worm-like larvae remain on your furniture or in carpets in places where your pets rest.
-The larvae feed on feces left by the adult fleas which tends to accumulate in those areas.
+The larvae feed on feces left by the adult fleas, which tend to accumulate in those areas.
 Before becoming adult fleas, the larvae spend several weeks as pupae in a silk-like cocoon.
-The cocoon is impervious to insecticides so even if you treat your home with an insecticide, you may need to retreat several weeks later to kill the fleas emerging from those cocoons.
+The cocoon is impervious to insecticides, so even if you treat your home with an insecticide, you may need to retreat several weeks later to kill the fleas emerging from those cocoons.

 Treating Your Home for Fleas

 If you treat your home for fleas, please ensure that you pick up your children’s toys and pets’ water and food bowls before using the insecticide.
 As Darrell says in the video, you should vacuum thoroughly.
 Using your vacuum will remove many of the eggs, larvae, and pupae in your home.
 It may also cause the pupae to emerge from their cocoons sooner and thus make them more susceptible to insecticides.
 After vacuuming, seal the vacuum bag in a garbage bag and take it outside to the trash.